 Instruments & sound sources

-Currently a Moog Model 15, a late series black/orange ARP 2600, a vintage Korg MS 20 and a small Eurorack modular represent the main sound sources.
+Currently a Moog Model 15, a EMS Synthi A, a late series black/orange ARP 2600, a vintage Korg MS 20 and a small Eurorack modular represent the main sound sources.
 Digital equipment is still used only for recording and sound editing.
 Back in the 1980s, my first home-studio was equipped with a small Roland Studio 100 M modular system, an OSCar monosynth and a Yamaha DX7 synthesizer.
 Recording was done with a Tascam M-208 8-channel recording mixer, a Tascam 234 Syncaset 4-track double speed cassette tape recorder, a Revox B77 and a TEAC X-10R reel to reel tape machines.
 For live electronics i almost exclusively used a small TMS modular system, a Serge clone built by Ernst Thoma, a very talented swiss avantgarde sound designer, composer and performer.
 In the late 1980s and early 1990s analogue synthesizers became affordable at very low prices and a lot of wonderful sounding machines were added to the studio and later sold [see below for the complete list].

 Studio gear as WUR [1983-1993]